Fall Steelhead Fishing Ohio: Guide Tips And Tactics

 Float fishing is a common steelhead fishing method and can be used for catching fall steelhead.
 Float fishing can be done with a spinning reel or a Centerpin reel.

-Float fishing simply refers to attaching a float to the fishing line, then suspending a bait and drifting it down the river.
+Float fishing refers to attaching a float to the fishing line, then suspending a bait and drifting it down the river.
 When done right and with the right bait, float fishing can be extremely effective for landing a good number of steelhead in fall.

 Bear in mind that for this fall steelhead fishing method to be effective, there should be a balance between hook size, bait size, and leader length.
 The leader setup is very important.